eurostat/eurostat-map.js/docs/tutos/quick/README.md

 For each map characteristic to change, insert a line with the **name** of the characteristic (such as ```.title```) and the desired **value** (such ```"Population in Europe"```).

-List of caracteristics is described on the API reference.
+List of caracteristics is described in the [API reference](../../reference.md).

 The most important characteristic is of course the statistical data to show on the map, as described in the next section.